lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** Instant
 **Resist:** Fortitude

-Soaks a target in water and optionally knocks the target back a distance up to 3m, by generating a stream of water from your body.
-Can be used from a source of water instead of your body thus allowing you to project a stream with twice the range and knockback, but costs 1 addditional focus and with 2 higher difficulty.
-This spell can also be used to stop objects or creatures from burning by soaking them in water.
-When used on grease or oil, however, it will instead increase the radius by 1m and not stop any burning.
+Soak a target with a stream of water generated from your body, optionally pushing it a distance up to 3m.
+This stream of water can be generated from a body of water (up to a distance away based on the range of this spell) instead of your body.
+Doing so gives the stream twice the range and pushback, but costs 1 addditional focus and with 2 higher difficulty.
+This spell can also be used to put out fires and stop objects or creatures from burning.
+When used on grease or oil fires it will not stop any burning.

-***Graze:*** The target can only be knocked back half the distance (rounded up).
+***Graze:*** The target can only be pushed half the distance (rounded up).